Canon 300D vs 30D

 Both the 300D and the 30D have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the 30D was followed by the Canon 40D.

-So how do things add up?
-Is the Canon 300D better than the Canon 30D or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 300D or the Canon 30D – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 136g or 17 percent) and hence easier to carry around.